EazyNick/EazyNick/README.md

 - 👯 I’m looking to collaborate on ...<br>
   Development of games using Unreal Engine
 - 🤔 I’m looking for help with ...<br>
-  Please look at the repository and contact me if there is any project you want to create together.
+  Please look at the my repository and contact me if there is any project you want to create together.
 - 💬 Ask me about ...<br>
 - 📫 How to reach me: ...<br>
   email - kkkygsos@naver.com